1946 Cabinet Mission to India: Reactions

-The onus was now on Congress.
-It accepted the proposals, understanding it to be a repudiation of the demand for Pakistan, and its position was that the provinces should be allowed to stay out of groups that they did not want to join, in light of both NWFP and Assam being ruled by Congress governments.
-However, Jinnah differed and saw the grouping plan as mandatory.
+Congress also accepted the proposals and understood them to be a repudiation of the demand for Pakistan, and its position was that, in case a Group Constitution was framed by its Constituent Assembly, the Provinces should have one vote each.
+Therefore, in Group B, Muslim-majority Bengal and Hindu-majority Assam would have one vote each.
+However, Muslim League interpreted the plan to mean that the state's influence in the Group Constituent Assembly would be proportional to its population.
 Another point of difference concerned the Congress position that a sovereign constituent assembly would not be bound to the plan.
-Jinnah insisted it be binding once the plan was accepted.
-The groupings plan maintained India's unity, but the organisation's leadership and, most of all Nehru, increasingly believed that the scheme would leave the centre without the strength to achieve the party's ambitions.
-Congress's socialist section led by Nehru desired a government able to industrialize the country and to eliminate poverty.
+Jinnah insisted that it was binding once the plan was accepted.
+The groupings plan maintained India's unity, but the organisation's leadership, most of all Nehru, increasingly believed that the scheme would leave the centre without the strength to achieve the party's ambitions.
+Congress's socialist section led by Nehru desired a government able to industrialise the country and to eliminate poverty.

+Also, Nehru and Gandhi insisted that the Congress-dominated North-West Frontier Province be excluded from any Pakistan region within the federation, a stance that Jinnah didn't like.

 Nehru's speech on 10 July 1946 rejected the idea that the provinces would be obliged to join a group and stated that the Congress was neither bound nor committed to the plan.
 In effect, Nehru's speech squashed the mission's plan and the chance to keep India united.
 Jinnah interpreted the speech as another instance of treachery by the Congress.
 With Nehru's speech on groupings, the Muslim League rescinded its previous approval of the plan on 29 July.